How to reduce the use of plastics

 "Did you know that, on average, 1,500 bottles are consumed every second in the United States?
 Bottled water alone accounts for up to 1.5 million tons of plastic waste annually, 80 percent of which ends up in our landfills and ocean."

-The non-governmental surf organization is putting up "Rise Above Plastics," a project to reduce the impacts of plastics in the marine environment, raise awareness about the dangers of plastic pollution, and advocate for reducing single-use plastics and the recycling of all plastics.
+The non-governmental surf organization is putting up "Rise Above Plastics," a project to reduce the impacts of plastics in the marine environment, raise awareness about the dangers of plastic pollution, and advocate for reducing single-use plastics and recycling all plastics.

 Slowly, America and the rest of the world are changing habits.